farhiongit/message-in-the-bottle/README.md

 - plugged (stopping communication) with `BOTTLE_PLUG`,
 - unplugged (to restart communication) with `BOTTLE_UNPLUG`.

-# Example
+# Examples

 All sources should be compiled with the option `-pthread`.

-## Simple example
+## Thread synchronization

-The source below is an example of the standard use of the API.
+The source below is a simple example of the standard use of the API for thread synchronization.

 ```c
 #include <unistd.h>